tahaakocer/partywave-backend/docs/PROJECT_OVERVIEW.md

 ## 3. Real-Time Communication (WebSocket Events)

-PartyWave uses WebSocket for real-time updates.
+PartyWave uses WebSocket for real-time updates. **All WebSocket connections must be authenticated using JWT tokens** (see `AUTHENTICATION.md` section 3).

+**WebSocket Connection Flow**:
+1. Client connects to WebSocket endpoint with JWT token (in URL query parameter or initial message).
+2. Backend validates JWT token (same validation as API requests).
+3. If authentication fails, connection is closed with code `1008` (Policy Violation).
+4. If authentication succeeds, client must subscribe to rooms to receive events.
+5. Room subscription requires membership verification (see `AUTHENTICATION.md` section 3.2).

 Common event types:

 ### 3.1 Playback Events